nthieu1332002/capstone-project-customer/README.md

 ![image desc](./public/assets/ChanhXeMienTay-remove.png)
 # Introduction

-This repository is a part of the official [ChanhXeMientay](https://chanhxemientay.vercel.app/) project - a 5-month final capstone project of a FPT student team.
+This website is designed for customers and is part of the official [ChanhXeMientay](https://chanhxemientay.vercel.app/) project — a 5-month final capstone project undertaken by a team of FPT students.

-ChanhXeMientay is a platform that connects 'Nhà chành' with customers, allows to search flexibly for routes that matched by ChanhXeMientay system.
-And help not only customers but also 'Nhà chành' be able manage their features modernly and easily with the extremely cheap fee.
+ChanhXeMienTay is a platform that bridges 'Nhà chành' and customers, offering flexible route search capabilities matched by the ChanhXeMienTay system.
+It not only enables customers to find suitable routes but also provides 'Nhà chành' with modern and user-friendly features management at an extremely affordable fee.

 ## Order relevant repositories